gurukulams/gurukulam/site/content/books/biology/zoology/unit-1/the-living-world.md

 taxon ‘domain’ higher than the kingdom.
 This system emphasizes the separation of
-Prokaryotes into two domains, Bacteria and Archaea, and all the eukaryotes
+Prokaryotes into two domains, Bacteria and Archaea, and all the eukaryotes are

 ![three-domains](/books/biology/unit-1/the-living-world/three-domains.png "three-domains")